We love the warmth and weight of this pretty sleeping bag, but don't like the price tag and restrictive fit around our ankles!

 The Marmot Phase and the Feathered Friends Egret are both great options for long backpacking trips.

 This area is the Phase's main downfall.
-It is quite the expensive bag, retailing for $479.
-Many other high-quality bags in this review perform on par with the Phase, like the Cloud and the REI Joule, and so we don't think this price is a good value.
+It is quite an expensive bag, retailing for $479.
+Many other high-quality bags in this review perform on par with the Phase and cost the same or less.
+As a result, the value isn't good.

 We like the Phase's colors and feel like a mermaid in it sometimes.